ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-09-Editing_3D_Parts_in_CAD_Made_Easy_-_Education_Chapter_1_Lesson_9.md

 ---

-B) To display a step-by-step process of how the design was created
+A) To display a step-by-step process of how the design was created

 ///